Slow Down, Mommy; Hold My Hand

 If I never get back to my Olympic-worthy walking, it’s okay.
 I have different priorities now-a-days.
 I’m learning that when you stop chasing the wrong things, you allow the right things to catch up to you.

 Then you notice that chubby toddler hand reaching for yours.
 Then you take a moment to listen.
-Just imagine, you notice baby giggles and have time for the five-year-old’s knock-knock jokes.
+You have time for the five-year-old’s knock-knock jokes.
 There’s time to lick the two-year-old’s sticky sucker that they are offering to share.
-There’s time to say “You are so special!” and “I’m so proud of you!”
+You can recognize the need in the wobbly voice when they’re tired or hungry…or sad.

 Life is filled with thousands of tiny little miracles.
 I would hate to miss them racing to the next store.
 I’d like to walk slowly enough to notice dimpled elbows and sparkling eyes.
 All the love shining from trusting faces.
 To feel their yearning and empathize with their earnest plea for twenty-five cents for the bubble gum machine.
 Because they grow up too fast.
 Much too fast.